CalcProgrammer1/OpenRGB/CONTRIBUTING.md

 * Mark your merge request as a draft (start title with "Draft:") until it has been tested and verified working.
 * Follow the Style Guidelines below when making your code changes.
 * Avoid using `git merge` when updating your fork.
 The OpenRGB project uses a linear git history, meaning all changes are rebased onto the tip of master.
 By using `git rebase` to update your fork, you will make it easier to accept merge requests.
+* Do not submit a merge request using your fork's `master` branch as the source.
+The `master` branch is protected by default when creating a fork and I cannot manually rebase a protected branch before merging.
+If you submit a merge request with a protected `master` branch as the source, it may not get merged until you unprotect it.

 ### Pipelines, Shared Runners and Quotas